mohammedriad/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-contain projects of ML And Deep learning in يifferent specialties
+contain projects of ML And Deep learning in different specialties